michaelkolesidis/emoji-minesweeper/README.md

 ## Description
 The classic Minesweeper game reimagined and implemented with emojis.
 It is an example of object-oriented JavaScript: each Cell is an instance of the class Cell.
 Mines are allocated randomly on page load.

-The mine allocation used to be based on probability (ex. each cell had a 15% chance to be a mine) which made the total number of mines variable.
-It has since been redesigned, and now the total number of mines can be set in the code.

-## Future
-Starting from v.2.0.0, Minesweeper Emoji will be re-implemented using vanilla JavaScript, and at some point in the future, it will be re-implemented using React, TypeScript, Redux, TailwindCSS and styled components.
-The initial aim it the new version(s) to be pixel-perfect identical to the existing version and to offer all the current functionality before new features are added.

-Thus, development has stopped for the p5.js version, with v1.7.0 being the final p5.js version.

 ## Features
+### Mines
 * Random mine 💣 allocation on load
 * Ensure that the first click is never on a mine 💣
-* Fixed (15) total number of mines 💣 (ability to change number of mines in code)
+* Fixed (15) total number of mines 💣

+### Flagging
 * Ability to flag 🚩 possible location of mines
+* Revealed cells cannot be flagged 🚩
+* Whenever a cell is revealed it stops being flagged ⬜

+### Endgame
 * Empty cells become a grinning face with smiling eyes 😄 if the game is won or a dizzy face 😵 if the game is lost
-* Different emoji for detonated mine 💥 and revealed mines 💣
+* Different emoji for detonated mine 💥 (the mine the user clicked) and revealed mines 💣 (the rest of the mines)

+### Indicators
-* Number of mines 💣 and of flagged cells 🚩 indicators
+* Number of initial and remaining mines 💣 indicator
-* Number of flagged cells 🚩 becomes red if there are more flagged cells than the number of mines 💣
+* Number of reamining mines 💣 becomes red if there are more flagged cells than the number of mines 🚩
-* Revealed cells cannot be flagged 🚩, and whenever a cell is revealed it stops being flagged
+* Timer indicator ⌛ activated on first click and stopping on game end

+## Stats
+* Games played, games won and best time are saved on local storage
+* Stats panel containing the aformentioned values
+* Stats panel smooth animation
+* Checks for null values

+### Other
+* Animated header on hover
+* Animated footer logo on hover

+### Emojis
+The following emojis are used in the game:

+😄 😵 🔲 💣 💥 🚩 ⬜️ 1️⃣ 2️⃣ 3️⃣ 4️⃣ 5️⃣ 6️⃣ 7️⃣ 8️⃣ ⌛

 ## Controls